 Delivering late or short has repercussions that reverberate beyond not having product on the shelf.
-Retailers often institute fines and late fees to suppliers that don’t deliver product on-time and in-full.
-This helps to further incentivize proper delivery.
+Retailers often institute fines and late fees to suppliers that don’t get orders to them on-time and in-full, which helps to incentivize proper delivery further.

-For an example, we can look to Walmart’s penalty structure for non-compliant deliveries.
-The big box store institutes a three percent fine of the cost of goods sold for all orders that arrive outside the confines of their OTIF program.
+For example, we can look at Walmart’s penalty structure for non-compliant deliveries.
+The big-box store institutes a three percent fine of the cost of goods sold for all orders that arrive outside the confines of their OTIF program.
 Depending on order size, this can be hundreds to thousands of dollars.

 In addition to fines, brands that continually fail to meet OTIF standards are at risk of damaging their retail relationships, hurting their chances to grow.

-Suppliers with complete visibility into their operations and those that have optimized their transportation, are able to avoid these repercussions.
+Suppliers with complete operational visibility and those that have optimized their transportation can avoid these repercussions.

 Moreover, they can wield their logistics function as differentiator between themselves and their competition.

 Brands focused on delivering in full on a retailer’s requested delivery date will eliminate excess costs, improve customer satisfaction, and can uncover new growth opportunities.